 If there is a wide range of materials, machine-powered translation tools can process large volumes of information quickly to obtain the general meaning of a piece of content.
 This may be adequate for general materials like internal company communications.

 However, most life sciences translation projects feature specific information that must be translated correctly and consistently or risk harm to patients or increased liability for the company.
 Informed consent forms, instructions for use, drug labels, clinical trial documentation, medical devices, pharma applications, hospital/clinic documents, or other applied healthcare settings are all examples where medical documents require scrutiny by experienced human translators.

 Linguist Subject Matter Expertise

 Linguists involved in medical document translation projects should possess specific expertise in the field.
 At Morningside, we only hire experienced translators who can demonstrate a proven medical translation background.
 Many of our linguists possess more than medical translation expertise – some have worked directly in healthcare or were formally educated in the medical field.
-This level of specialized skill ensures the linguists we assign to life sciences translations already possess deep knowledge regarding the subject, context, and nuances of the project.
+This level of specialized skill ensures that the linguists we assign to life sciences translations already possess deep knowledge regarding the subject, context, and nuances of the project.